Paraguay expedition: President Buchanan's motives

 There was no public pressure for action against Paraguay; newspaper coverage was sparse and, if anything, adverse to Hopkins and Page.
 The Water Witch incident was almost forgotten in public consciousness when, three years later, it was suddenly revived by President Buchanan in his first annual message to Congress.

 It is not certain that Buchanan himself believed his complaints were valid.
 He personally knew something about Hopkins' track record; he presumably knew that Secretary of State Marcy had thought Lieutenant Jeffers was probably to blame for the Fort Itapirú incident; and it could be guessed why President López might be unwilling to ratify a treaty of friendship.
 Yet the Paraguay expedition was despatched "without bothering about a real investigation of the rather complicated antecedents of the trouble".
 Several authors have thought Buchanan had an ulterior motive.
 "The reason for the sending of the expedition plainly lies outside the scope of American-Paraguayan relations".

+Ulterior motive theories

 One theory is that Buchanan sent the Paraguay expedition to distract American public opinion from the domestic problems that plagued his presidency.
 "Stymied on the domestic front, Buchanan looked to the foreign policy area...
 President Buchanan hoped to restore national unity by sending a large fleet to Paraguay to gain redress for alleged wrongs done to American honor.
 That did not occur and the nation ultimately descended into a brutal civil war.
 Another interpretation is that Buchanan wanted to demonstrate that "the United States had the will and the power to enforce the Monroe Doctrine".
 Still another is that the expedition was sent for a wider purpose, the protection of American commerce in that part of the world.